APogue/APogue.github.io/pages/projects.md

 - Auditability — every classification includes an embedded justification block that can be independently reviewed
 - Scalability — the system is designed to process incidents efficiently, making multi-incident analysis feasible

-The automated AI workflow does not trade off rigor for speed.
-It can scan hundreds of pages of case files without sacrificing evidentiary standards and audit checks keep it accountable at every step.
+The automated AI workflow does not trade off quality for speed.
+It can scan hundreds of pages of case files without sacrificing evidentiary standards, and audit checks keep it accountable at every step.

 ### Open Methodology

 This framework was originally developed for Title VI contexts in higher education but the structure is also adaptable to other academic contexts such as Title IX accountability.
 Based on the Office of Civil Rights complaint log, this already gives the framework plenty to do.

-- Transparent — the source code for any automated steps, the Claude API configuration, and output data processing methodology will be public and version-controlled
+- Transparent — the source code for any automated steps, the Claude API configuration, and the methodology for processing the system’s output data will be public and version-controlled
 - Adaptable — all pilot-specific rules and configurations can be tailored to other academic settings
-- Reproducible — no incident-specific heuristics or hard coding, i.e. all incident outputs can be regenerated using the same inputs
+- Reproducible — no incident-specific heuristics or hard-coding; all incident outputs can be regenerated using the same inputs
 - Evolving — the system is under development and welcomes community review, testing, and refinement

 By making each step explicit and verifiable, the methodology invites trust — not just in its findings, but in its process.

 ## Methodological Principles